 Should You Try a Ketogenic Diet for Migraines?

+Some people are now recommending that you should try a low-carb diet to treat your migraines.
+However, we’re not sure that’s justified by the science.
 For now, these studies are considered preliminary.
 They are far from conclusive, and ketogenic diets are not currently recommended for migraine reduction.
-The researchers on this current study only recommend trying ketogenic diets for obese migraineurs.
+Researchers only recommend trying ketogenic diets for obese migraineurs.